 The probe has a temperature range of -58 to 572 °F and a cable that’s heat resistant to 700 °F, considerably higher than the 400 °F resistance that other models offer.
 Since it can withstand higher temperatures, the Dot can also monitor the ambient temperature of grills and smokers (ThermoWorks sells affordably priced grate clips and air probes separately).
 If you’re looking for probe thermometers with more features (such as timers, backlit screens, and volume adjustment), you might also consider the ThermoWorks ChefAlarm and the ThermoWorks Smoke.
-Keep an eye out for our full guide to probe thermometers coming soon.
+For more recommendations, see our full guide to probe thermometers.

 *At the time of publishing, the price was $7.

-Barbecue experts agree that the best way to protect hands from heat while grilling is to use a set of suede or split-leather welding gloves.
-After four years, we still think the US Forge 400 Welding Gloves are the best for blocking a grill’s searing heat.
-Made of thick heat- and liquid-resistant split leather, they offer better protection than Nomex or silicone gloves—or standard kitchen oven mitts—against contact with hot metal, steaming-hot barbecue sauce, and other extreme heat.
-After using and abusing these gloves with high heat and dirty grill parts, and washing them under a tap with dish soap for close to four years, we feel comfortable in saying that if you use them like a responsible, reasonable individual, they will keep you safe.
-And priced around $10, they’re a steal.
+Barbecue experts agree that the best way to protect hands from ambient heat while grilling is to use a set of suede or split-leather welding gloves.
+After four years, we still think the split leather US Forge 400 Welding Gloves are the best combination of heat resistance, dexterity, and price.
+These gloves offer better heat protection than Nomex or silicone, and better dexterity than standard kitchen oven mitts.
+After years of using the US Forge gloves with high heat and sooty grill parts, we feel comfortable in saying that if you use them within their capacity, they will keep you safe.

 A thick top-grain leather exterior, a soft cotton interior, and durable lock-stitching will help these gloves stand up to years of abuse.
-They’re also fire resistant and comfortable.
-The cotton liner provides some additional heat protection, guards your hands against the glove’s stitching, and helps to wick away sweat.
-While any number of welding gloves offer similar features, we didn’t find any that were as inexpensive and widely available through Amazon and welding speciality shops as the US Forge gloves.
+They’re also fire-resistant and comfortable.
+The cotton liner provides some additional heat protection, guards your hands against the gloves’ stitching, and helps to wick away sweat.
+Unlike oven mitts, the five-fingered US Forge glove allows for better dexterity.
+This translates to a better grip on tongs, spatulas, and basting brushes.
+Though any number of welding gloves offer similar features, we didn’t find any that were as inexpensive and widely available through Amazon and welding specialty shops as the US Forge gloves.

-As for cleaning suede or leather grilling gloves, Craig “Meathead” Goldwyn of AmazingRibs.com offered us some tips: Wash them with soap and water, or simply wait for them to dry and then brush dried grease and sauces off them.
+As for cleaning suede or leather grilling gloves, Craig “Meathead” Goldwyn of AmazingRibs.com offered us some tips: Wash them with soap and water, or simply wait for them to dry and then brush off dried grease and sauces.

 We also tested GrillGrates on both charcoal and gas grills.
 Though they are hugely popular with professionals and grilling enthusiasts, we were less impressed.
 GrillGrates, which consist of anodized aluminum plates that link together in sections and rest on the existing grates or grate holders, are available to fit most common grill brands.
 They claim to deliver a better sear and higher heat than the grill manufacturers’ grates, while also eliminating flare-ups.
 But in our tests, we found that they blocked a lot of the heat source due to their mostly solid design.
 Steaks we cooked on GrillGrates were seared only where the meat made contact with the grate, leaving the rest of the surface pale, and asparagus spears barely showed any grill marks at all.
 And while the GrillGrates did manage to eliminate any chance of a flare-up, we’d rather have more contact with the high ambient heat from the firebox to get the browned crust and crispy, rendered fat cap we look for in a grilled steak, or the nicely charred surface that makes for great grilled veggies.